 Other problems may result from mechanical defects or even improper repairs.
 The Federal Motor Carrier Safety Regulations require motor carriers to regularly inspect, repair and maintain its motor vehicles to ensure that they are in a safe operating condition at all times.

 Our reconstruction engineers gather critical information about a vehicle's braking ability/efficiency after each truck/tractor investigation.

 The information gathered about the overall combination of parts and an inspection of the accident scene allows the accident reconstruction engineer to calculate the speed the truck/tractor was traveling at the beginning of tire lock-up.
-The overall braking efficiency of the tractor-trailer braking system is determined from examination of the slack adjustors.
-Truck/tractor investigation take into account not only the condition of the air brake system, the vehicle's load, driver's interaction and roadway environment but also federal regulation governing the operation of the vehicle.
+The overall braking efficiency of the tractor-trailer braking system is determined by the examination of the slack adjustors.
+Truck/tractor investigation takes into account not only the condition of the air brake system, the vehicle's load, driver's interaction and roadway environment but also federal regulation governing the operation of the vehicle.

 A good understanding of how the truck braking system works is essential in reconstructing a traffic accident involving a commercial truck/tractor.
 Identifying the cause of a braking problem is a tedious task that requires the expertise of highly trained professionals.

 Seek the help of an engineer with expertise and training in commercial air brakes to determine the condition of air brakes on a truck involved in an accident.
 They will answer questions about maintenance, calibration, repairs, defects, speed, and braking.
 This information is valuable to clients and attorneys in making informed decisions about which direction to go with their case.

 For information about traffic safety and federal regulations, visit the National Highway Traffic Safety Administration website.